 Now that you’ve considered how expensive is Betterhelp compared to traditional therapy options, how does the platform compare to the other online therapy options that are available?

-Affordable: Betterhelp has one of the best values for your money and even offers 20% off of your first month of therapy.
+Affordable: Betterhelp has one of the best values for your money.

 While other online therapy options may be cheaper, they don’t offer as many perks and services.